Child Support FAQs For New Jersey Couples

-Both parents of a child are obligated to provide support for that child, and when parents divorce or otherwise separate they retain those obligations.
-Child support generally refers to monetary payments made by the non-custodial parent to the parent with custody to contribute to the care of the child or children.
+Both parents of a child are obligated to provide support for that child, and when parents divorce or otherwise separate, they retain those obligations.
+Child support generally refers to monetary payments made by the noncustodial parent to the parent with custody to contribute to the care of the child or children.
 On this page, we feature answers to some of the most frequently asked questions about child support.
-However, because child support cases can be among the most divisive and emotionally charged, if you have questions about child support in New Jersey, we recommend contacting a child custody and child support lawyer such as Frank Tournour as soon as possible.
-Read on for child support FAQs you need to know.
+If you have questions about child support in New Jersey, we recommend contacting a child custody and child support lawyer such as Frank Tournour as soon as possible.
+Read on about child support FAQs you need to know.

 How is the amount of child support determined?